Matsumoto Castle 松本城

 Matsumoto castle is nicknamed Karasu-jo, the "crow castle", because of its dark allure...

-The "Crow", or Matsumoto Castle, is unique both for its black color, as for its architecture: it is the only one to have preserved a stone tower on the outside, wood inside and an assistant tour its main entrance.
-Each of its six floors served a specific function: military meetings, the temporary residence of the shogun, storage and strategic point for monitoring of the surroundings.
+The "Crow Castle", or Matsumoto Castle, is unique both for its black color, as for its architecture: it is the only one to have preserved a dungeon of stone tower outside, wood inside as well as an adjoining tower. its main entrance.
+Each of its six floors served a specific function: military meetings, the temporary residence of the shogun, storage and strategic point of surveillance of the surroundings.

 To observe the moon